johanhaleby/stub-http/README.md

 ## Project Status

-The project is in an early phase and changes are expected
+The project is in an early phase and some changes are to be expected.

 [![Project Stats](https://www.openhub.net/p/stub-http/widgets/project_thin_badge.gif)](https://www.openhub.net/p/stub-http)